 In 2010, the citizens of Ratlinghope raised over a thousand pounds to restore Munslow’s grave, which had fallen into disrepair over the last century.
 It was a final act of kindness for a man who had given so much of himself to his fellow man.

-Please support my content on Patreon, and don’t forget to subscribe to website down below!
+Please support my content on Patreon, and don’t forget to subscribe to my website!